Yes, you can turn a regular image into a 3D model—no engineering degree needed.

 Before diving into software, choose your project type.

-If you’re completely new, lithophanes are a fantastic way to start.
+If you’re entirely new, lithophanes are a fantastic way to start.
 For those ready to experiment, basic 3D modeling opens up creative doors.

 Step 3: Preparing Your Image for 3D Conversion